Navrin/modopticon/README.md

 $ docker-compose up -d
 ```

-Very likely that the SSL stuff will break if you try and run verbatim, as the domain is
+Very likely that the SSL stuff will break if you try and run verbatim, as the
-owned by Sam and pointed at a specific machine.
-If you want to run this yourself you'll
+domain is owned by Sam and pointed at a specific machine.
+If you want to run
-need to do a little tweaking.
+this yourself you'll need to do a little tweaking.

 ## Contributing

 Help is appreciated!
 I'll check any PR put forward.

 To get started in development, all you need to understand is that the
 `Storage` object is the key to everything.
-It's shared globally and
+It's shared globally and stores
-stores metadata about Discord entities, which are then exposed over
+metadata about Discord entities, which are then exposed over an API.
-an API.

-The API can be found in `JSONServer`.
+The API can be found in `Server`.

 The various things extending `ListenerAdapter` in the `listeners` package
 are what modify the `Storage` object.